 ~80–98% depending on tech, optical in-ovo (with sex-linked down) ~97–99%.
 Commercial endocrine systems claim >99% for fertile eggs.

-Ethics: Traditional methods allow male chicks to be culled shortly after hatching (standard practice).
-In-ovo methods eliminate hatching male chicks, avoiding that cull (but male embryos are “terminated” by not incubating further).
-Molecular methods kill male embryos at sampling or sort them out early, which many see as more humane because embryos are not yet conscious of pain.
-All methods raise welfare questions: venting is stressful to chicks; drilling eggs is invasive; high-tech methods must be carefully validated to ensure normal hatch and health.

-International and Indian Adoption

 Global Trends: Developed countries are rapidly adopting new sexing technologies.
 In Europe, where culling is now banned (e.g. Germany, France, Italy by 2026), in-ovo sexing has grown quickly.
 By late 2023, about 15% of layer production in Europe used in-ovo sexing.
 Key players:

 Seleggt/Respeggt (Germany): First commercial in-ovo system (2018), based on hormone detection at day 9.
 Their eggs are sold as “Respeggt – free of chick culling” in EU markets.